International Communication Studies- Summer Only

 The program typically runs from mid-June to mid-July each summer.
 Please note that program dates vary from year to year; the finalized Summer 2016 dates are listed at the bottom of this page.

-Students divide the five-week course into stays in London, Paris, Istanbul, Rome and Prague (with the first week spent at USC).
+Students divide the five-week course into stays in London, Paris, Madrid, Rome and Prague (with the first week spent at USC).
 In addition to regular class meetings, students discuss the interplay of current world issues and international media practices with communication practitioners from international news and public relations media, government institutions, private industry and global organizations.
 Examples of past visits include BBC World News Service (London), Disneyland Paris, The Vatican (Rome), and the Foreign Ministry in the Office of the President (Prague).

 Students enroll in the cross-listed course, JOUR 482 Comparative Media in Europe (4 units).
 Journalism and Public Relations majors may earn four credits toward their journalism elective requirements; Communication majors may also earn four credits toward their communication major elective requirements.
 As a cross-listed JOUR/COMM course, this course will not satisfy the COMM major 400-level requirement; however, students may petition this with the School of Communication.
 Petitions will be evaluated on a case-by-case basis.
 For more information, please email International Programs here.